Capernaum: History

 Archaeological evidence demonstrates that the town was established in the 2nd century BC during the Hasmonean period, when several fishing villages sprang up around the lake.
 The site had no defensive wall and extended along the northwestern shore of the lake.
 The cemetery zone is found 200 m north of the synagogue, which places it beyond the inhabited area of the town.
 The historic site of Capernaum is 2.5 km from Tabgha, an area which appears to have been used for agricultural purposes, judging by the many oil and grain mills which were discovered in the excavation.
 Fishing was a major source of income; the remains of an ancient harbor were found to the west of the modern one built by the Franciscans.

 No sources have been found for the belief that Capernaum was involved in the bloody Jewish revolts against the Romans, the First Jewish–Roman War (AD 66–73) or Bar Kokhba's revolt (132–135), although there is reason to believe that Josephus, one of the Jewish generals during the earlier revolt, was taken to Capernaum (which he called Κεφαρνωκόν, Kepharnōkón) after a fall from his horse in nearby Bethsaida.
 Josephus refers to Capernaum as a fertile spring (Wars – Book III, 10, 8).

 As early as AD 530, Capernaum was mentioned in the writings of Theodosius the archdeacon who said that it was situated, as one goes northward from Tiberias, two miles from Tabgha (Heptapegon) and six miles short of Bethsaida along the same route.

 The town was abandoned in the 11th century.
-Monastery of the Holy Apostles, a Greek Orthodox church and monastery, was built there in 1931.
+The Greek Orthodox Monastery of the Holy Apostles and its church were built there in 1931.